-The liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
 The Company manages its liquidity risk through careful management of its financial obligations in relation to its cash position.
-Using budgeting processes, the Company manages its liquidity requirements based on expected cash flow to ensure there are adequate funds to meet the short term obligations during the year.
+Using budgeting processes, the Company manages its liquidity requirements based on expected cash flow to ensure there are adequate funds to meet the short-term obligations during the year.
+The Company is subject to liquidity risk.